Modification of Custody, Visitation, Child Support, and Alimony

 Modification of Custody & Visitation

 Relocation of a parent, alienation, abuse and neglect, substance abuse, and the child attaining the age of 14 and expressing an election for the non-custodial parent, have all been designated by the courts as “material changes of circumstance” warranting an examination by the court of the best interest of the child and the custody/visitation arrangement.
-Danielle Mays has experience litigating all of the above issues and knows how to effectively navigate these serious cases.
+Dodie Sachs and Danielle Mays have experience litigating all of the above issues and know how to effectively navigate these serious cases.